-Our days in Fes are good, and we enjoy a continuous flow of new adventures.
-Today, the girls and I opted for a hammam experience is one of the more interesting.
+Our days in Fes were good, and we enjoy a continuous flow of new Moroccan adventures.
+The day that girls and I opted for a hammam experience is one of the more interesting.
 Similar to a Turkish bath, a hammam bath takes place in a large steam-filled room.
 Traditionally Moroccans go each week to bathe, as most homes are without shower facilities.

 Unlike the tourist option where everything is provided, we needed to bring the authentic goopy brown, olive oil Moroccan hammam soap, a scrubbing mitt, and towel.
 Walking through the Fes Medina, our first stop was the souk to get the supplies.

 Next stop was the public hammam.
 Without our guide, we never would have found it as the traditional hammam as from the outside it was just another unmarked doorway in the maze of narrow alleyways that make up the old medina.
 Our guide negotiated a price.

 Luxury aside, we wanted the authentic Moroccan hammam experience, and we were about to get it.
 A woman wearing a hijab led us into a changing area.
 Using hand signals, she instructed us to strip to our panties.
 I am not sure what I expected, but I was surprised she undressed as well.

 The bathing room is a large tiled space occupied by several groups of women and children, including boys up to about age 6.
 They were all talking, laughing and scrubbing each other.